sujaysreedharg/Graduate-admission-prediction-dockerized-deployment/README.md

 ![GIF](readmegif/dockfile.gif)

-If you see this webapp as shown below, it is because the free dynos for this particular month provided by Heroku have been completely used as this is a free platform.
+If you see the below shown error it is because of the heroku platform.
+You can revisit this the next month.

 ![Heroku-Error](readmegif/application-error-heroku.png)